ShiroTsuma-github/PYTHON_STEGANOGRAPHY/README.rst

 Getting Started
 ---------------

-Our objective was to create interesting solution for hiding messages that noone is able to see.
+Our objective was to create interesting solution for hiding messages that no one is able to see.
 Interesting about this project is a implementation, message you want to hide is coded 2 times.
 Firstly, app is coding your message as different characters, then it's coded in image.

 .. image:: /resources/images/clear_app.png